Decoding the Research Paradigm: A practical guide

 4. Pragmatism: Practical Applications and Problem-Solving

 Pragmatism focuses on practical applications and problem-solving.
 It is less concerned with grand philosophical debates about ontology and epistemology and more focused on finding solutions to real-world problems.
-Pragmatic researchers often adopt a mixed-methods approach, selecting methods best suited to addressing the specific research question.
+Pragmatic researchers often adopt a mixed-methods approach, selecting methods best suited to addressing the specific research question That's the part that actually makes a difference..

 - Ontology: Context-dependent – the nature of reality depends on the specific research problem.